 I offer counselling to individuals from all backgrounds aged 16+.

-I am sensitive to the cultural and ethnic origins of individuals and to people’s religious beliefs and sexual orientation.
+I am sensitive to the cultural and ethnic origins of individuals and to people’s religious beliefs, gender identity and sexual orientation.

 Feedback from clients

 - “I feel so at ease talking to you & being able to open up to you in a safe place has been wonderful”